 Quick Fix 6.0 Urine to the Rescue

-Here is why you should consider using Quick fix 6.0 urine.
-Quick Fix 6.0 Synthetic urine was created with you in mind.
+Here is why you should consider using Quick fix 6.2 urine.
+It was created with you in mind.
 Our synthetic urine is formulated to look, smell, and test like real urine but without any of the toxins, including nicotine.
 All you need to do is purchase it, follow the instructions, and you will have the toxin-free urine substitute you need to give you the results you want.